freenas/freenas-docs/userguide/snippets/wizard.rst

 Decide if the pool should provide disk redundancy, and if so, which type.
 The :ref:`ZFS Primer` discusses RAIDZ redundancy in more detail.
-If you prefer to make a more complex configuration, click the "Exit" button to close the "Wizard" and instead use :ref:`Volume Manager`.
+If you prefer to make a more complex configuration, click the :guilabel:`Exit` button to close the wizard and instead use :ref:`Volume Manager`.

 These redundancy types are available: